Open-fields doctrine: State v. Stietz

 In his 2018 retrial, Stietz pleaded no contest to a single count of restricting or obstructing an officer and was sentenced to time served.
-He filed suit in 2019 against the two wardens alleging they violated his rights under the Second and Fourth amendments; it is currently pending in federal court for the Western District of Wisconsin.
+The following year, he filed suit in federal court for the Western District of Wisconsin against the two wardens, alleging they violated his rights under the Second and Fourth amendments.
+It was dismissed in July 2020 for failure to state a claim; the court further found the DNR wardens entitled to qualified immunity.